LakhvirMadhar/xkcd_data_analysis/README.md

 ## **Acknowledgements**

-- [XKCD](https://xkcd.com/info.0.json) - For providing the dataset.
+- [XKCD](https://xkcd.com/info.0.json) - For providing the API to their comics.
 - [Matplotlib](https://matplotlib.org/) - For the plotting library used in visualizations.